zijun-zhao/deeplearning.ai/COMS4111/Lecture8_ModuleII.md

     * Pros: significantly improved productivity for simple applications and mappings.
     * Cons: Anything complex can be virtually impossible if you use a framework.
     * The Wikipedia article is a good start on pros and cons.
+    > For some applications it increases the productivity.
 * Why didn’t I tell you about/let you use these frameworks?
     * You would not have learned the fundamental concepts in databases and models.
     * Frameworks are not helpful for many application scenarios.